omnivery/mautic-omnivery-plugin/README.md

 ## Documentation

-* Choose Mailgun Api as the mail service, in Mautic Configuration > Email Settings.
+* Choose Omnivery Api as the mail service, in Mautic Configuration > Email Settings.
 Enter default host (domain) and api key.
 The details you set on this tab will be used if configuration for specific domain cannot be found.
 * Which of your domains will be used by this plugin to send the message depends on from field of your email.
-* You can add more domains and api keys on Mailgun-multi Domains tab in Mautic Configuration.
+* You can add more domains and api keys on Omnivery-multi Domains tab in Mautic Configuration.
 * You should be able to edit all fields for specific domain **with the exception of host**.
 If you want to edit host field you will have to delete current configuration and add new one.
 * To ensure that bounced emails are properly showed on Mautic graphs make sure you add custom header with name: ```TOTTGROUPID``` value of this field must be equivalent to email id (you can see email id in the link when you open specific record from Channels > Emails list).
 See the image below for an example.